vyapp/vy/BOOK.md

 ### Paste text in the cursor position

-Switch to NORMAL mode, place the cursor in the middle of a line then press the below command to copy a range of text from the cursor position to the end of line.
+Switch to NORMAL mode, place the cursor in the middle of a line then press the below command to copy a range of text from the cursor position to the end of line:

     <Control-o>

-Press the Key-Command below to copy the selected text to the clipboard.
+Press the keycommand below to copy the selected text to the clipboard:

     <Key-y>

-Then move the cursor to a given position then press.
+Then move the cursor to a given position then press:

     <Key-t>